Blog

 Rhodiola rosea, known as golden root, shown here as a plant growing in a mountainous area.
 May help with dopamine and serotonin levels.

+You may see this supplement labeled “golden root.”
+Rhodiola rosea is an adaptogenic herb that increases dopamine concentration in the brain.
 An animal study suggests that Rhodiola rosea can make the blood-brain barrier more permeable to precursors for dopamine and serotonin biosynthesis, which allows your brain to obtain more amino acids that aid in dopamine production.
-Other uses include aiding in memory and boosting concentration.
-Because Rhodiola rosea limits the ability of neurons to reuptake dopamine, it may work well when paired with another supplement that boosts dopamine production.

 Saffron Extract

 Saffron, known scientifically as Crocus sativus L., has long been revered for its culinary applications and vibrant coloration.
 However, emerging studies are beginning to shed light on its potential benefits beyond the kitchen, especially concerning mood enhancement which animal studies suggest might be due to changes in neurotransmitter activity, including dopamine.
+Increases in dopamine have also been noted in a human study of saffron.

 One recent investigation suggests the benefits of saffron can be reaped from making a simple tea from saffron strands.
 For postmenopausal women who drank saffron tea, there was a pronounced rise in the happiness mean score from beginning to end of the 6-week study that was found to be statistically significant.
 In contrast, the control group's happiness score remained largely stagnant, with no substantial variation discerned from the onset to the conclusion of the study.